tacochip/CEG4110.github.io/README.md

 ## Week 7:
 ### Progress Report:
-With the upcoming mid-term demonstration day, our group polished our front-end and made sure it met all requirements concerning the front-end of the design project.
+With the upcoming mid-term demonstration day, our group polished our frontend and made sure it met all requirements concerning the frontend of the design project.
 This included establishing a password-lockout function on the login page, editing previous pages to be webforms to allow for easier selection and UI, and providing quick-links on user pages to grant easy access to required webforms.

 ### Number of Meetings: 2